chris-sloan/pawsome/README.md

 ### All Breeds Screen

 This screen lists all available breeds.
 Scroll up and down and select your favourite.
-There's a drawer on the left which (eventually) will allow you to filter and order the breeds.
+There's a drawer on the left which will allow you to filter and order the breeds.
+Currently you can view and interact with the available filters.

+#### Next Steps

+- Implement filtering

 ### Breed Detail Screen.

 This screen is where the party is at.
 The images shown are tagged as per your chosen breed.
 (User content sometimes though, so I find it's not always accurate, great nonetheless).
-Pull down on the top bar (eventually) to see the detail of the chosen breed.
+Expand the top bar to see further detail of the chosen breed.

-Click on an image (eventually) to enlarge it and view it in it's full glory.
+### Next Steps

+- Navigate to the wiki url, if it is available.
+- Expand images on user clicks.

 ## Technologies Used